tiagohillebrandt/aerofetch/README.md

 # AeroFetch

-AeroFetch is a powerful yet lightweight **PHP library** designed to seamlessly retrieve **airport and airline details** without requiring an external database or API.
+AeroFetch is a powerful yet lightweight **PHP library** designed to seamlessly retrieve **airport, airline, and aircraft details** without requiring an external database or API.

 - **⚡ Fast & Efficient** – Data is stored in optimized **CSV files**, enabling quick lookups without unnecessary overhead.
-- **📅 Regular Updates** – Stay up-to-date with the latest **airport and airline information**, thanks to frequent data refreshes.
+- **📅 Regular Updates** – Stay up-to-date with the latest **airport, airline, and aircraft information**, thanks to frequent data refreshes.
 - **🔗 Easy Integration** – Simple API methods allow effortless retrieval of details using **IATA/ICAO codes, country, or name**.

 # Installation